Choral & Vocal Program Faculty and Staff

 As a professional vocal musician, Brandon regularly performs in professional and semi-professional ensembles.
 Recent engagements include singing in the Cincinnati Vocal Arts Ensemble with Craig Hella Johnson, and Pacific Chorale with John Alexander, as well as a variety of contracted ensembles in the Los Angeles region for artists such as Andrea Bocelli, Beck, and Zelda Live.

 Brandon is Associate Professor of Music and Director of Choral and Vocal Activities at Moorpark College, where he coordinates the voice performance program, conducts the choirs, and teaches courses in Musicianship, Applied Voice/Vocal Techniques, Music Appreciation, and Music Business.
 Now in his fifth year at Moorpark College, his choirs have performed at St. Peter's Basilica at the Vatican City and have toured throughout Spain, San Francisco, and San Diego.
 His former voice students are actively performing in concert halls, opera houses, and musical theatre stages across the country.
-In addition to his instructional and coordination roles, Brandon serves as the Academic Senator for the Music and Dance departments and oversees the Music Program curriculum.
 He serves as a clinician, adjudicator, and guest conductor for festivals and honor choirs throughout Southern California.

 Brandon is actively involved with Chorus America.
 He served on the Choral Ecosystem Forum panel, and has presented on the topic of arts entrepreneurship at the 2016 and 2017 National Conferences.
 In addition to Chorus America, Brandon is a member of the American Choral Directors Association (ACDA) as well as the National Association for Music Education (NAfME), where his writings have been featured in both Tactus and the Music Educators Journal.
 He also serves as a grant reviewer for a national arts funding organization.
 Brandon maintains memberships with other organizations, including the Recording Academy, California Music Educators Association (CMEA), and Music Association of California Community Colleges (MACCC).
 He earned a Bachelor of Arts degree in Music Education from California State University – Fullerton School of Music, a Master of Music degree in Choral Conducting at the University of Cincinnati College-Conservatory of Music, and a certificate in Music Business Leadership at Berklee College of Music.
 He is currently pursuing a doctorate degree in Organizational Change and Leadership at the University of Southern California.